By Ray Schultz

 What became of the man who had discovered the most basic law of junk mail, that a person who had fallen for one scheme was ripe for another?
 Pattee moved to St. Louis, and set up an office on Olive St. But his business was short-lived, for he died in 1888 at age 64 of “softening of the brain.”
 Thanks to his various scams, though, he left his wife an estate of comfortable proportions.

-Yet he had changed in one respect.
-When younger, Comstock had railed against direct mail.
+Comstock had changed in one respect.
+When younger, he had railed against direct mail.
 Under his leadership, though, the Society for the Prevention of Vice sent it to ask for “sympathy, co-operation, and such financial assistance as you may be disposed to give.”
-We don’t know if it worked.